-When I started Instafather, I was sitting bedside in the hospital, my pregnant-with-twins wife not allowed to leave her bed as doctors ordered her on bedrest for a few weeks, although she very much liked to ask about loopholes.
+The day I created Instafather, I sat bedside in the hospital, my pregnant-with-twins wife not allowed to leave her bed as doctors ordered her on bedrest for a few weeks, although she made loopholes her mission.

-We had no idea what was about to happen to us — truly, if you’ve met someone with twins, they will all inevitably say that nothing prepares you for multiples.
+We had no idea what was about to happen to us — if you’ve met someone with twins, they will all inevitably say nothing prepares you for multiples.

-Every day after work, I’d drive 20 minutes home to pick up my son from my house, where my in-laws were watching him, and take him to see his mom.
+Every day after work, I’d drive 20 minutes home to pick up my son from my house, where my in-laws watched him, and take him to see his mom.

 Elliott was about a month shy of his second birthday at that point.

 Each night, he’d sit hospital bedside and eat dinner with his mom.
-I can remember that image clear as day, despite the indescribable fatigue of keeping up a household and a job and a toddler and the stress of awaiting twins (and I was only waiting for them… my wife had to actually birth them!).
-I remember how we set him up right beside her bed so that he could still feel like he had some normalcy, and then he’d cuddle up with her in the bed, carefully moving around the ten billion wires monitoring everything going on inside my wife’s stomach.
+I can remember that image clear as day, despite the indescribable fatigue of keeping up a household and a job and a toddler and the stress of awaiting twins (and I only waited for them… my wife had to birth them!).
+I remember how we set him up right beside her bed so he could still feel like he had some normalcy, and then he’d cuddle up with her in the bed like a clumsy ninja maneuvering around ten billion wires monitoring the twins.

 And then I’d drive him home so I could tuck him in — again, trying for normalcy — and hold his hand until the tiny eyelids closed on that little boy who was about to become a big brother.

 I’d then drive back to the hospital and sleep on one of those famously comfortable hospital couches.

 I’d get up early in the morning to drive back to the house, hopefully before my son woke up so it would appear I never left — a kid’s truth is what they see — and get him ready for daycare, then drive him there, then go to work, and the cycle would start anew.

 Those were taxing days.
 Character building days.
 Starbucks-fueled days.